Jaavidd/BMP_IMAGE_Project/README.md

-# ParetoRank

-Finding paretos and calculating rank of each one.
+# Data Structures and Algorothms on C language